 References

 Positions, the update log, and key documents above are generated from the per-instrument regulation pages this body issues, via tools/build-regulator-pages.mjs.
 The wiki reports what ATSDR has published; it does not endorse it.
-See HMTc separation policy for why reporting regulatory values is kept architecturally separate from certification threshold-setting.
+See the wiki/HMTc separation policy for why reporting regulatory values is kept architecturally separate from certification threshold-setting.